HOUSTON TRUCK ACCIDENT ATTORNEY

 - Give you a general assessment of the strengths and weaknesses of your case to help you decide whether to go to trial.

 No Upfront Costs

-When you think of attorneys, you probably think of lots of money coming out of your pocket.
+When you think of truck wreck lawyers, you probably think of lots of money coming out of your pocket.
 In some cases, such as divorces, that is certainly the case.
-But truck accident cases are different.
-Most vehicle accident attorneys, including our law firm, Husain Law + Associates, P.C., represent clients in 18-wheeler truck accident cases on a contingency fee basis.
+But commercial vehicle accident cases are different.
+Most semi-truck accident attorneys in Houston, including our law firm, Husain Law + Associates, P.C., represent clients in 18-wheeler truck accident cases on a contingency fee basis.